Endogenous distress contagion in a dynamic interbank model: how possible future losses may spell doom today: Abstract

 \begin{theorem} The clearing solutions $\{(\vK^*,\vP^*,\vt^*) \in \bbd^T \; | \; (\vK^*,\vP^*,\vt^*) = \Psi^T(\vK^*,\vP^*,\vt^*)\}$ to ~\eqref{eq:1maturity} form a lattice in $\bbd^T$ with greatest and least solutions $(\vK^\uparrow,\vP^\uparrow,\vt^\uparrow) \geq (\vK^\downarrow,\vP^\downarrow,\vt^\downarrow)$. \end{theorem}

 As we show next, there will generally \emph{not} be a unique clearing solution.
 However, the maximal clearing solution is, of course, unique by definition.
-This is the most conservative and, arguably, the most economically meaningful.
-Hence it is the one we focus on throughout.
+As the maximal solution is predominantly utilized in the systemic risk literature (see, e.g., \cite[Remark 3.4]{RV13} and \cite{AW_15}), we will focus on it throughout.
+Though we focus on the maximal solutions, all results presented regarding that solution also hold for the minimal solution.

 \begin{proposition} The equilibrium problem \eqref{eq:1maturity} exhibits non-uniqueness of clearing solutions. \end{proposition}